GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 So we ended up having to build it ourselves on top of Kafka and Storm.
 So to go back to how the data comes in, so it's coming in from the agent.
 It goes into that intake part again.
 So instead of it going into a MongoDB queue, it now goes into Kafka.
 So Kafka is the Apache open-source project queuing system.

 That's then pulled out using Storm, which is a big-data event-base processing system.
 It basically gives us a framework to process all that data.
 The rules engine was rewritten from PHP into Python.
 That's the language that we've standardized across the whole company.
 And new things are written in Python now.
 And so all the rules engine was replicated in Python with our modern test suite and integration tests and everything that you'd expect from a properly planned and written project, rather than something that I wrote and then scaled over the years.
 And then the notification system, again, that first route is still the same with some improvements.
 But that's in Python still.
-And then the second reaches the entirely new bit on top of Google Cloud Platform.
+And then the second reaches the entirely new bit on top of Google Cloud.

 So part of this, also, it's also the first bit of our migration over to Google Cloud.
-So we had the challenge of running the primary infrastructure in SoftLayer, but having the time-series database running on Google Cloud Platform.
+So we had the challenge of running the primary infrastructure in SoftLayer, but having the time-series database running on Google Cloud.
 And what we have to do is because the system is built in a microservices architecture, then we have all these APIs internally.
 And so it is relatively straightforward to extract this entire component, move over to Google, and have it continue to communicate over HTTPS, even across the internet, which is what we did.

 So that second route now looks like just an internal API exposed over HTTPS.
 And that goes into the Google load balancers.
 And that gives us the high availability and the scalability.
 The internal API is written in Python again.
 And it's just exposing the functionality.
 It's a very light wrapper on top of open TSDB, which is the Time-Series Database product that we use.